 How to store your gluten free banana bread

 Because this bread is so moist, you can easily store it on your countertop for several days.
-Place the bread within an airproof container and leave it at room temperature for up to 3 days.
+Place the bread within an airtight container and leave it at room temperature for up to 3 days.

 Beyond that, you may notice that it starts to dry out.
 If that happens, don't worry — it's still perfectly edible.
 If you want to moisten it, consider using some butter, honey, or syrup.

-How to freeze gf banana bread
+How to freeze gluten free banana bread

 To store by the slice, wait until your loaf has cooled completely and then slice.
 Wrap each slice in aluminum foil, and then place them in a zip-top bag with excess air removed.
 Store in the freezer for up to three months.